SantoshBh137/DataMine_Fall2024_CMS/README.md

 ```
 Refresh your notebook then you will see this new kernel with customized conda packages

-# Clone this repository to have access
+# Clone this repository to have access to the github
+Once the environment is set up, you are ready to clone the github repository.
+Please go to the terminal and do the following:
 ```
 git clone https://github.com/SantoshBh137/DataMine_Fall2024_CMS.git